 - Tokyo-IES (Japan)

-Learn more about study abroad opportunities through conversation with EALC faculty and your academic advisor, and the Office of Overseas Study.
+The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+Learn more about study abroad opportunities and locations through conversation with East Asian Languages and Cultures faculty, your academic advisor, and through the Office of Overseas Study.

 Student associations that can enrich your East Asian Language and Culture experience include: